wso2/docs-open-banking/en/docs/learn/api-security.md

-Open Banking allows API consumers to access financial data through open APIs, which, in turn, makes the security of financial data vulnerable.
-Therefore, open banking standards provides guidelines for security implementations.
+Open Banking allows API consumers to access financial data through open APIs, which requires greater API security.
+Therefore, open banking standards provide guidelines for security implementations.

 WSO2 Open Banking Accelerator provides an extra level of security to the Open Banking APIs adhering to the security guidelines provided in the Financial API (FAPI) group, which is based on OAuth 2.0 and OpenID Connect (OIDC).